yordis/yordis/README.md

 ### 🔭 I’m currently working on

 Primarily, on [straw-hat-team](https://github.com/straw-hat-team) organization, focused on the React, Elixir, Rust, Go, and WASM ecosystem.
-Check out my workout!
+Check out my work!

 ### 💬 Ask me about